The Martyr's Memorial

 History, tourist information, and nearby accommodation

-The Martyr's Memorial, where Broad Street meets St Giles, commemorates the deaths of three prominent Protestant church leaders during the reign of Queen Mary.
+The Martyr's Memorial, where Broad Street meets St Giles, commemorates the deaths of three prominent Protestant church leaders, known as The Oxford Martyrs, during the reign of Queen Mary.

 The Victorian Gothic memorial, which dates from 1838, has been likened to the spire of a sunken cathedral, and indeed the narrow central pole of the memorial resembles nothing so much as an ornate church spire.

 When Mary I came to the throne in 1553 she tried to reverse the Protestant Reformation launched by her father, Henry VIII.
 Mary was a devout Catholic and wanted to return England to Catholic worship.
 She had Hugh Latimer, Bishop of Worcester, Nicholas Ridley, Archbishop of London, and Thomas Cranmer, Archbishop of Canterbury, imprisoned on a charge of heresy.

 Ridley was targeted not just for his theology but because he had been a party to the attempt to put Lady Jane Grey on the throne instead of Mary, and had preached that both Mary and her sister Elizabeth were illegitimate.

 The bishops were tried at the University Church (St Mary the Virgin), and you can still see where one of the pillars in the church nave was cut away to make a support for the platform on which the bishops stood for the trial.
 They were pressed to disavow their Protestant beliefs but refused.

 Cranmer was given longer to appeal his sentence and was forced to watch as Bishops Latimer and Ridley were burned at the stake on 16 October 1555.
 The stake was sited in a ditch just outside the city wall.
 Ridley took longer to die, as packets of gunpowder tied to his body failed to ignite and end his suffering.